The Andaman Masked Owl is a medium-sized owl with no ear-tufts. It is also known as the Andaman Barn Owl.

 Voice: A rather high-pitched, relatively short, slightly down-slurred, raspy screech lasting 0.5-0.7 seconds and breaking off abruptly - "sshreeet".

-Hunting & Food: Little known, probably similar to that of the Common Barn Owl.
+Hunting & Food: Little known, probably similar to that of other Barn Owls.
 Bones of rats and mice have been found in pellets collected at daytime roosts.

-Breeding: The breeding habits of the Andaman Masked Owl are virtually unknown, but are probably similar to that of the Common Barn Owl.
+Breeding: The breeding habits of the Andaman Masked Owl are virtually unknown, but are probably similar to that of other Barn Owls.

 Habitat: Coastal areas, fields, near and in human settlements, semi-open landscapes with trees.